JamesOQ/Tunning-Up-Music-Highway/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Following the training and tuning of our models, we ran our hypothesis test for the chosen safety intervention as follows.
 The null hypothesis for each safety strategy is that it does not lead to a reduction in the number of injurious crashes on the chosen segment.
 First, we ran the models on our held-out segment data, first as-is then followed by changing the feature categories on all datapoints to match the safety intervention.
 We then evaluated the effectiveness of the intervention by comparing each model’s predicted outcomes before and after applying the intervention.
 To test the significance of these changes, we used bootstrap resampling.
 Specifically, we generated 10,000 bootstrap samples of the before-and-after datasets and computed the difference in their mean predicted outcomes for each sample.
 For each model, we calculated a p-value as the proportion of bootstrap sample differences that were less than or equal to zero.
 If zero fell outside the resulting confidence interval for both models, we rejected the null hypothesis that the intervention had no effect.

 ## <p align="center"> Results</p>
 &nbsp;&nbsp;&nbsp;&nbsp; Before discussing our results, there is one thing we would like to make clear.
 Since we trained our models on nearly identical datasets (only a small number of segment specific crashes held out) across all of our hypothesis tests, we are more likely to run into type I errors due to the multiple comparisons problem.
 We would have addressed this by applying Bonferroni correction to our p-values.
-However, since our only statistically significant hypotehsis test was the first one performed, the correction was unnecessary.
+However, since our only statistically significant hypothesis test was the first one performed, the correction was unnecessary.

 &nbsp;&nbsp;&nbsp;&nbsp; Overall, adding guardrails and redoing the lane markings and signage to the segment with longitude range -88.663 to -88.605 was the only strategy for which both of our models showed a statistically significant reduction in injurious crashes.
 The following are the graphs of the bootstrapped sample means, the p-values, and the confidence intervals for both models for this safety intervention.
 We performed this hypothesis test in [this notebook](https://github.com/JamesOQ/Tuning-Up-Music-Highway/blob/main/Code/Guardrail%20and%20Lane%20Marking%20Hypothesis%20Testing.ipynb).